 When you increase the retention period it is applied to data that you have already collected.

-Keep in mind that the data retention setting does not affect standard aggregated reports in your Google Analytics 4 property, even if you create comparisons in the reports.
-The data retention setting only affects Analysis reports.
+Keep in mind that the data retention setting does not affect standard aggregated reports (including primary and secondary dimensions) in your Google Analytics 4 property, even if you create comparisons in the reports.
+The data retention setting only affects Explorations.

 Universal Analytics properties